 Elizabeth Skowron, College of Education

-Elizabeth Skowron is an expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
+Elizabeth Skowron is an academic expert in counseling psychology and prevention science, early childhood adversity, and family-based interventions.
 At the University of Oregon, she is a professor of counseling psychology and human services.
 Her research examines at the neurobiology of parenting at risk, developing self-regulation, and family interventions that are effective for supporting positive, healthy parenting and reducing child maltreatment.

 Contact: firstname.lastname@example.org | 541-346-0913